 If we find maladministration, we will consider whether it led to injustice.

 At this stage, we would also consider the complaints about DWP not adequately communicating the required number of years of national insurance contributions to receive a full state pension, as well as DWP’s and ICE’s complaint handling.

 If we find there was an injustice that has not already been remedied then we will make recommendations to put things right.

 Are you not accepting new complaints because you can’t manage the number of complaints you’re getting?

 No. We are not accepting new complaints because no new issues are being complained about.

-No. If we investigate and make recommendations for compensation, those recommendations would apply to everyone who has been similarly affected by any failings we identify.
+No. If we investigate and make recommendations for compensation, we would ask DWP to apply those recommendations to everyone who has been similarly affected by any failings we identify.

 When will you know whether you will investigate?